Trackunit/developer-hub/api-docs/access-token.md

 ## 4. Refresh the access token, if necessary.

 Access tokens have limited lifetimes.
-If your application needs access to a IRIS API beyond the lifetime of a single access token, it can obtain a new token from the IRIS Authorization Server.
+If your application needs access to a IRIS API beyond the lifetime of a single access token, it can obtain a new token from the IRIS Authorization Server by calling the token endpoint again.

+### Refreshing an access token using a refresh token

+IRIS Authorization Server supports the use of refresh tokens for tokens created after January 1st 2025.
+If you have an older API user you will need to create a new one to get refresh token support.

-To support this functionality, include the `offline_access` scope when requesting an access token.
+To enable this functionality, include the `offline_access` scope when requesting an access token.
 The IRIS Authorization Server will return a refresh token that can be used to obtain a new access token.

 ```curl